Updated 1 November 2021

-- connect you to community groups who will shop for you.
+- Connecting you to community groups who will shop for you.

-- support you to get your medications home delivered through Australia Post’s new free delivery service.
+- Supporting you to get your medications home delivered or collecting them for you.

 If there are exceptional circumstances where you must travel to a medical appointment, your team will connect with you to work out the best options, including if you can have a phone or video consultation.